-Currently, I am working on a project that integrates community service, civic engagement, and research in Nairobi, Kenya.
-As part of a research team, I am working with local members of the LGBTQ community and journalists to use personal narrative in media advocacy.
+Recently, my scholarship focuses on integrating community service, civic engagement, and research.
+As part of a research team, we have worked in Nairobi, Kenya, Ho Chi Minh City and Hanoi, Vietnam with local members of the LGBTQ community and journalists to use personal narrative in media advocacy.
 This allows individuals to share their stories in ways that can shape public opinion.
-Journalists are also better positioned to report on issues in ways that are ethical and authentic, rather than relying on cultural assumptions and myths about marginalized populations.
+Journalists are also better positioned to report on issues in ways that are ethical and authentic, rather than relying on cultural assumptions and myths about marginalized populations."